AnyFetch/developers.anyfetch.com/blueprint.md

 - `id` The id of the user
 - `name` The name of the user
 - `email` The email address of the user
-- `is_admin` Is true if the user is admin of his organisations
+- `is_admin` Is true if the user is admin of this company

 + Response 200 (application/json)